Dawson Knox Player Prop Bets for NFL Week 13 | Buffalo vs. New England 12/6/2021

 Matchup vs. New England

-- Knox has averaged 47.3 receiving yards per game over his three career matchups against the Patriots, 16.8 more than his over/under in Monday's game.
+- Knox is averaging 47.3 receiving yards per game in three career matchups against the Patriots, 16.8 more than his receiving yards prop bet over/under for Monday's game (30.5).

 - The 218.3 passing yards the Patriots give up per game makes them the NFL's third-ranked pass defense this season.